 The R&D Partnership Fund – EV – Stream 2 contains two stages: an expression of interest (EOI) and a Full Proposal.

 To inquire about the program and to open an application, please complete a client intake form.
 An OCI Business Development Manager (BD) will contact you to discuss the opportunity and assist you.
 Your OCI BD will also maintain oversight responsibility for the OCI components of any approved project.

 Reference documentation (the Program Guidelines, the OCI Funding Agreement, the Eligible Expenditures Guide, the Full Proposal Questionnaire, the Letter of Support Template, and the Data and Information Sharing Protocol (DISP) documents) are available on the OVIN Resource Document Page.

-Express your interest and see if this program is right for your business.
+Submit this intake form and see if this program is the right fit for your business!